 Maintenance issues can be a major headache for any business.
 Without proper care and attention, they can quickly go from being minor problems to full-blown emergencies.
 Knowing when an issue is an emergency and when it can wait for regular business hours is essential for keeping operations running smoothly.

 In this article, we will look at the types of maintenance issues that are considered emergencies.
-We will also discuss common causes of such issues, and tips for preparing for a maintenance emergency.
+We will also discuss common causes of such issues, and tips for preparing for a maintenance emergency to ensure proper safety.

 An emergency maintenance issue is one that requires immediate attention.
 It often involves a hazardous situation or the risk of significant damage to property or equipment.